AtherActive/EVEAPI-Demo/README.md

 # EVEAPI Demo
- A small set of toolsfor EVE Online
+ A small set of tools for EVE Online.
+More or less a simpledemo project.
+Future unknown.